DrDomedag/WheelyFunTimes/README.md

 </p>

-**Figure X:** Total Gain vs. Total Cover and Gain vs. Total Gain - note that the bus route name feature has been excluded, as its importance on all axes was so great that the other points ended up indistinguishable in one corner.
+**Figure 3:** Total Gain vs. Total Cover and Gain vs. Total Gain - note that the bus route name feature has been excluded, as its importance on all axes was so great that the other points ended up indistinguishable in one corner.

 Based on these results, we tried removing the features that seemed to have the lowest overall importance to improve the model, namely which direction the bus was going in on its route, and which minute of the hour the observation was made.
 The direction id could possibly have been relevant if, for example, buses heading into the city were more packed in the morning than the ones leaving it, and vice versa in the afternoon, but this seemed not to meaningfully be the case.
 The low impact of the minute value is unsurprising.